sailthru/stolos/scheduler/README.md

 The scheduler recognizes tasks (ie `TaskA` or `TaskB`) and subtasks (`TaskA_1`, `TaskA_2`, ...).
 A task represents a group of similar `job_id`s.
-A `job_id` identifies subtasks, and it is made up of "identifiers" that we mash together into a `job_id` template.
+A `job_id` identifies subtasks, and it is made up of "identifiers" that we mash together via a `job_id` template.

 Some example `job_id`s and their corresponding template might look like